 The “Course Information” documents in this section provide syllabus information which describe the course requirements and policies.
 Read all of these documents carefully.
 If you have any questions, ask in the Bulletin Board at the bottom of the Learning Modules page and I will get right back to you with a clarification.
 After reading through all of the Course Information documents you should have a clear picture of my expectations for the course.
 Feel free to print any of the documents if you are more comfortable with hard copies.

 The learning activities appear on the “Learning Modules” page when you access the course or click the “Learning Modules” link in the list on the left.
 The Learning Modules part of the course is where you will “attend class” on a regular basis.
-You should and participate often in order to satisfy the class requirements.
-The Course Schedule document is the first link at the top the Learning Modules page, and it l the start and end dates for the discussion forums in each module, and also lists the dates when you complete the Knowledge Audits.
+You should logon and participate often in order to satisfy the class requirements.
+The Course Schedule document is the first link at the top ofl the Learning Modules page, and it lists the start and end dates for the discussion forums in each module, and also lists the dates when you complete the Knowledge Audits.